Zymo-Research/aladdin-bisulfitebolt/README.md

                         2&>1 | tee headnode.log
 ```

-The design CSV file must have the following format.
+The metadata CSV file must have the following format.
 ```
 group,sample,read1,read2
 Control,Sample1,s3://mybucket/this_is_s1_R1.fastq.gz,s3://mybucket/this_is_s1_R2.fastq.gz